 In response to this, in October 2018 the Intergovernmental Panel on Climate Change (IPCC) published a Special Report on Global Warming of 1.5°C, gathering together the best available science on the subject.
 This report warns of severe consequences from a failure to prevent global warming exceeding 1.5°C, as well as presenting a number of new emissions scenarios that would keep temperatures within this boundary.

-Following the release of this report, the SBTi has announced it will introduce major new updates that will encourage companies to set carbon reduction targets consistent with the higher ambition aim of the Paris Agreement.
+Following the release of this report, the SBTi has introduced this major new update that encourages companies to set carbon reduction targets consistent with the higher ambition aim of the Paris Agreement.

 What do the changes mean for a company that has not yet submitted its science-based target to the SBTi for approval?

-For a company looking to submit its target for approval from October 2019, the target will only be accepted if it is aligned to a well below 2°C or a 1.5°C scenario.
+For a company looking to submit its target for approval after 15 October 2019, the target will only be accepted if it is aligned to a well below 2°C or a 1.5°C scenario.
 Targets consistent with just 2°C will no longer be approved.

-However, best practice for companies that have already set a target that is 2°C aligned, but not yet gone through the approval process, is to update those targets to align with a well below 2°C or 1.5°C pathway before submitting to the SBTi.
-This will make approval more straightforward, demonstrate leadership on climate change, and avoid the requirement for a more ambitious target to be calculated at a future date.
+If a company has already made a commitment to set a science-based target, and is looking to submit its target before 15 October 2019, a target aligned to 2°C will be acceptable.
+However, recommended best practice is to develop targets to align with a well below 2°C or 1.5°C pathway before submitting to the SBTi.
+This will demonstrate leadership on climate change.
+It will also avoid the requirement for a more ambitious target to be calculated at a future date.

 Will this impact companies that already have an approved 2°C science-based target?